pxc/gitbook/text/52_The_Packfile/0_The_Packfile.markdown

 otherwise you have to expand every object just to tell when the next header starts.

-The data part is just a zlib stream for non-delta object types; for the two delta object representations, the data portion contains something that identifies which base object this delta representation depends on, and the delta to apply on the base object to resurrect this object.  <code>ref-delta</code>
-uses a 20-byte hash of the base object at the beginning of data, while
-<code>ofs-delta</code> stores an offset within the same packfile to identify the base
+The data part is just a `zlib` stream for non-delta object types; for the two delta object representations, the data portion contains something that identifies which base object this delta representation depends on, and the delta to apply on the base object to resurrect this object.  `ref-delta` uses a 20-byte hash of the base object at the beginning of data, while `ofs-delta` stores an offset within the same packfile to identify the base object.
-object.
 In either case, there are two important constraints a reimplementor must adhere to: